tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_doc_sample_requests.md

 Providing a variety of requests like this, often displayed through [tabs](https://getbootstrap.com/docs/3.3/javascript/#tabs), helps make your API easier to implement.
 It's even better if you can automatically populate the API keys with the actual user's API keys based on their logged-in profile.

 However, don't feel so intimidated by this smorgasbord of code samples.
-Some API doc tools (such as [Readme.io](pubapis_docs_as_code_tool_options.html#readmeio) or [SwaggerHub](pubapis_swaggerhub_smartbear.html)) can actually automatically generate these code samples because the patterns for making REST requests in different programming languages follow a common template.
+Some API doc tools (such as [Readme.io](pubapis_docs_as_code_tool_options.html#readmeio) or [SwaggerHub](pubapis_swaggerhub_smartbear.html)) can automatically generate these code samples because the patterns for making REST requests in different programming languages follow a common template.

 ## Auto-generating code samples